paulwizviz/go-web/docs/Build.md

 1. Open terminal and navigate to the root of your scaffold

-2. Run the command `./scripts/dev/ops.sh package` to build container images for react and rest
+2. Run the command `./scripts/dev/ops.sh build` to build container images for react and rest

 3. Run the command `./scripts/dev/ops.sh run` to start a development environment comprising of three docker containers: router, frontend and rest server (see eaxmple below)
 ```